 8. Actionable content

-Creating content that provides step by step information towards taking action will really keep readers glued to the content.
-When you give users such detailed actionable guidance, they get so much value out of it, so they spend more time on the page.
+Creating content that provides step-by-step information towards taking action will really keep readers glued to the content.
+When you give users such detailed, actionable guidance, they get so much value out of it, so they spend more time on the page.

 9. Multiple formats

 Users stay on websites they feel they can trust.
 To create this trust factor, you need to build credibility through your website content.
-This can be done by showcasing your story, client lists, awards, testimonials, etc. Providing social media profile links and human images (of team or clients) also play a positive role in building credibility.
+This can be done by showcasing your story, client lists, awards, testimonials, etc. Providing social media profile links and human images (of team or clients) also plays a positive role in building credibility.

 A COUPLE OF ALTERNATIVES TO MEASURE USER ENGAGEMENT